Can’t figure out what to pack for your ski trip? Take everything you need but nothing more with this complete ski packing list.

 I like to keep it easy and casual, but that doesn’t mean that I don’t like to wear something cute after I’ve repaired my helmet hair.
 Treat your head to a warm and soft cashmere cap.
 They are less expensive that you would think and they don’t itch.

 Telegraph your love of skiing to everyone with a silver “eat, sleep, ski” necklace.
-Combine form and function with Keen’s winter boots.
-They are waterproof, have a grippy rubber sole and come in a variety of solid colors and hipstery plaid patterns.
+Combine form and function with these cute Kamik winter boots.
+They are waterproof, have a grippy rubber sole and come in a cute plaid pattern.

 Full Packing List for Apres Ski